DSCI-310-2024/pycredit/README.md

 ## License

-`pycredit` was created by Jade Bouchard, Shahrukh Islam Prithibi, Sophie Yang, Yovindu Don.
+`pycredits` was created by Jade Bouchard, Shahrukh Islam Prithibi, Sophie Yang, Yovindu Don.
 It is licensed under the terms of the MIT license.

 ## Credits

-`pycredit` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`pycredits` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).